How Food and Nutrition May Support Respiratory Health

 Research Evidence on Urine pH and Bone Health

-Better measurements consider post-digestion urine, reflecting actual diet.
-Lab tests analyzed urine for pH, creatinine, calcium, phosphate, and other ions.
-Results show low urine pH or high acid levels do not increase osteoporosis risk.
+Results show that low urine pH or high acid levels do not increase osteoporosis risk.
 A single urine test cannot indicate long-term diet effects.
 More research is needed to assess diet effects on bone health and the validity of alkaline diets (Fenton et al., 2010).

 Acid Ash Hypothesis and Bone Strength

-The acid ash hypothesis claims high-protein diets harm bones due to acid load.
-Excess acid is neutralized by bicarbonate from bone minerals, possibly weakening bones over time.
-Some studies suggested acid-forming foods (dairy, grains) increase urinary calcium and bone calcium depletion.
-However, reviews questioned this, considering biochemical mechanisms, protein influence, phosphate, calcium balance, and validity of the theory.
-Evidence is weak on dietary acid load causing osteoarthritis.
+The acid ash hypothesis claims that high-protein diets harm bones due to acid load.
+Excess acid is neutralised by bicarbonate from bone minerals, possibly weakening bones over time.
+According to this theory, acid-forming foods (dairy, grains) increase urinary calcium and bone calcium depletion.

 Meta-Analysis of pH Methods

-Experts explored calcium excretion, acid load, and bone health through meta-analyses of RCTs and RCOs.
+Experts explored calcium excretion, acid load, and bone health through meta-analyses of RCTs and cohort studies.
 When no meta-analyses existed, individual studies were reviewed.
 Another meta-analysis examined effects of alkaline treatments or low acid diets on bone resorption markers (serum CTX, deoxypyridinoline crosslinks, urinary N telopeptide) using standardised mean differences with Cochrane RevMan5.
-Random effect models were applied if heterogeneity p-value was 0.05–0.5.
-Sensitivity analysis excluded urine CTX due to biological fluctuations.
-Lab studies on bone mineral loss at different pH levels assessed acid impact on bone health within normal physiological pH (Fenton et al., 2011).

 Food and pH Balance